SirClarks/python-houdini-tools/README.md

 By default the new file should be created in same directory as your bgeos under `/backup/$OS_backup.hip`

-## kc_ropgeobackup.py / kc_mantrabackup.py
+## kc_ropgeobackup.py and kc_mantrabackup.py
 Are functionally the same as the **kc_cachebackup** just adjusted for mantra and geometry rops.
+Just point at the scripts using `exec(open('file/path/here').read())` in the pre-render/postrender wherever you need it.

-These also work with the ROP Geometery Output and ROP Mantra Render in tops.
+These also work with the ROP Geometery Output and ROP Mantra Render in TOPs.